LTPPPP/Maze_Tracking/README.md

 ## How to Play

-- Just run the class Maze_Tracking and watch
+1. Input your maze configuration.
+2. Watch as the game auto-generates the maze and finds the fastest solution.

 ## Contributing